Dark throat worm eel

-The Dark throat worm eel (Scolecenchelys fuscogularis) is an eel in the family Ophichthidae (worm/snake eels).
-It was described by Yusuke Hibino, Yoshiaki Kai, and Seishi Kimura in 2013.
+The dark throat worm eel (Scolecenchelys fuscogularis) is a species of eel in the family Ophichthidae (worm/snake eels).
+It was first described by Yusuke Hibino, Yoshiaki Kai, and Seishi Kimura in 2013.
 It is a marine, temperate water-dwelling eel which is known from Japan, in the northwestern Pacific Ocean.
 It dwells at a depth range of 90–147 metres.
 Males can reach a maximum total length of 26.5 centimetres.

 The species epithet "fuscogularis" means "dark throat" in Latin, and refers to the dark branchial basket of the eel.